It seems that the Captain from 1966 to March 1968 was Lt Cmdr R. S. Denbigh,

 On 4 May 1966, the Irex made her 10,000th dive while providing Sub School services.
 This involved the usual cake-cutting ceremony.

 Bruce Keswick was the third cook after, he believes, Chief Stiles and Patrick “Charlie” Brown.
-He also reports that in the 1967–69 time frame the boat visited Bermuda twice and Halifax once, beside the two Mediterranean cruises, but I don't have their dates.
+He also reports that in the 1967–69 time frame the boat visited Bermuda twice and Halifax once, beside the two Mediterranean cruises, but I don't have the dates.

 In 1967 the boat again provided Sub School services.
 In March 1967, there was a visit to the boat in New London by the Boy Scouts.
 When in San Juan, she was visited by the general public.